 The renegade snorted.
 "Arceus gave us that right since he hardly ever comes down here.
 But hell, I haven't used it.
 One of you folks always got to it before I could feel it calling, and that's after Dialga and Palkia have felt it."
 A few looked away, making him huff a little and return his attention to the front.

-"It doesn't matter now," Uxie muttered, folding his arms.
+"It doesn't matter now," Uxie muttered.
 "The question is: who activated it?"

 "He just said this Legion guy did," Deoxys scoffed.
 "Weren't you listening?"